 - In a large Dutch oven over medium heat, warm the remaining 2 tablespoons of the oil.
 Add the onion and saute for 3 to 5 minutes, until translucent.
 Add the marinated chicken, orange and lime juices, and bay leaves and cook for about 10 minutes.

-- Raise the heat to medium-high, add the water, the Knorr Halal chicken bouillon, and bring to a boil.
+- Raise the heat to medium-high, add the water and/or broth, and bring to a boil.

 - Reduce the heat to medium-low, cover, and cook for 2 hours.
 Remove from the heat.
 Remove and discard the bay leaves.
 Set aside to cool to room temperature.

 - In a small glass mixing bowl, combine the garlic clove and the butter.
 Place in the microwave and heat on high for 30 seconds.
 (You can also warm these together for 1 to 2 minutes over medium heat in a small saucepan.)
 Set aside.